gikwon/Game-role-Analysis-Prediction/README.md

 The 5 players in each team all have different roles, Top player, Jungle player, Middle player, Bottom player and Support player.
 Many have argued that the Middle position is the key role that 'carries' the team; however, others will argue that it is the Bottom position that 'carries'.

-\* *Note: This is due to Mid and Bottom positions ability to deal high damage and make the play that can change the game.
+\**Note: This is due to Mid and Bottom positions ability to deal high damage and make the play that can change the game.
 Some may disagree however..*

-So in the first part of our analysis, we will be analyzing the question: ==**Which role “carries” (is the key position) in their team more often: ADCs (Bot lanes) or Mid laners?**==
+So in the first part of our analysis, we will be analyzing the question: **Which role “carries” (is the key position) in their team more often: ADCs (Bot lanes) or Mid laners?**

 ### Introduction to the Data
 The data we are working with contains 148,992 rows, which translates to 12,416 different matches.